Zaid-Ajaj/the-elmish-book/chapters/fable/fable-packages.md

 ### Fable Can Use Native Javascript Libraries

 Aside from Fable-specific dotnet packages that are distributed to [Nuget](https://www.nuget.org/), Fable is also able to use *native* javascript libraries.
-Either from the entry project you are building or the packages that project depends upon, the code can call functions and interop with javascript code.
+Either as dependencies from the entry project you are building or the packages that project depends upon, the code can call functions and interop with javascript code.
 Javascript code can be either:

  - (1) Global javascript modules available in the environment where you run your code (browser, node.js etc.)
  - (2) Packages that are distributed to the [node package manager](https://www.npmjs.com/) (npm for short).

  The package `Fable.Browser.Dom` we used in the [hello world](hello-world) is of type (1).
 It is a binding library that interacts with APIs that are globally available in the browser such as the `document` API so eveything works fine.

  Package of type (2) are more common in Fable's landscape.
-Such packages interact with javascript code internally but provide type-safe public APIs for use from Fable projects.
+Such packages interact with javascript code internally but provide type-safe public APIs for use in Fable projects.
 To use a package of type (2), you have to install both packages: the binding library which is a Fable-specific package distributed to nuget and the actual native javascript distributed to npm.

  An example of such packages is the [Fable.DateFunctions](https://github.com/Zaid-Ajaj/Fable.DateFunctions) package which is a binding for [date-fns](https://date-fns.org/) javascript library.
 To use it inside your project, you have to install `Fable.DateFunction` from nuget and `date-fns` from npm: